uwumarogie/extract-text-from-pdf/README.md

 A simple React + TypeScript + Vite application demonstrating how to extract text from PDF files directly in the browser using pdfjs-dist.
 I just want to test the package "pdfjs-dist" in test production environment before using the package for real production code.
+TL;DR
+Due to differences between Vite’s bundling mechanism and Next.js’s, this example does not fully address my production problems 😆
+Still I maanage to fix the next js pdfjs-dist problem.
+But yeah, you have a fully working text extraction in vite using pdfjs-dist.

 ## Features